mohamed-gomaa-madkour/Final_Project/README.md

-# MovieApp
+#Final Project
-movie app is the application for MAL Program provided by Google, Udacity, and MCIT in Egypt
+movies app is the application for MAL Program  in Egypt